AlwaysOscar/React-Trivia/README.md

 - Multiple-choice questions about NFL players' statistics.
 - Navigation between different pages using React Router.
 - Responsive design for various screen sizes.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.

 ## License